 The applied load to the fastener is only 4.3% of this yield strength.
 Therefore, low duty criteria apply (see Section 10.4) so no further strength checks need to be performed for the fastener.

 The load acting on the inserts is below their pull out strength.

-Thermal Conductivity

-The thermal conductivity of the joint is assessed using the theory in Subsection 10.2.3, and with an empirical method discussed below.

-The preload in the fasteners is 65% of the yield load,

-= 3652 N

-The foot interface pressure is calculated with the following equation:
+<<deleted>